codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Microclimate.md

 4) Read and accept the licenses, then click `Finish`.
 5) After the install completes, you will be prompted to restart Eclipse, click Restart.

-See the Microclimate documentation for more information [on installing Microclimate Developer Tools](https://microclimate-dev2ops.github.io/mdteclipseinstall#doc).
+See the Microclimate documentation for more information [on Installing Microclimate Developer Tools](https://microclimate-dev2ops.github.io/mdteclipseinstall#doc).

-### C) Install and start Microclimate, if not already done.
+### C) Install and start Microclimate (if not completed)

-Next, visit the [Installing Microclimate](Installing-Microclimate.md) page to install and start Microclimate.
+Visit the [Installing Microclimate](Installing-Microclimate.md) page to install and start Microclimate.
 Return to this page when done.

 ### D) Clone the Rogue Cloud Client Git Repo from the Microclimate browser UI